 Everything from icy sidewalks to unguarded dangerous heights can cause falls, but the majority of falls take place without warning and on solid ground.
 Victims of such accidents rarely spot hidden dangers such as unmarked wet floors or slippery ground.

 When an individual opens a slip and fall case against a company, financial recovery can get complicated.
 If you face such challenges, you need an experienced attorney to help fight for your rights.
-The law office of Stewart J. Guss can discuss the details of your case.
+The slip and fall lawyers at the law office of Stewart J. Guss can discuss the details of your case.

 Types of Slip and Fall Claims